The Black Beacon Trail Races- FAQs 2026

 The terrain is mountain trail.
 This means it combines grassy trails, hard rock trails, with some muddy sections.

-The best type of trainer for the Brecon Beacons route would be a trail trainer which is comfortable on hard trail but with good - excellent grip for the downhills depending on the forecast.
+The best type of trainer for the Brecon Beacons route would be a trail trainer which is comfortable on hard trail AND has excellent grip for the downhills.

 15)-What times do the buses leave and how do they work?

-0615 (Saturday) for the Black Beacon Ultra Bach 50km race from Llangynidir
+0645 (Saturday) for the Black Beacon SOUTH 50km race from Llangynidir

-0845 (Saturday) for the Black Beacon trail race from Hay-on-Wye
+0915 (Saturday) for the Black Beacon NORTH trail race from Hay-on-Wye

-There is no bus transport required for the 100 mile course.
+There is no bus transport required for the 100 mile course as you are running there and back.

 16)- When will final event details be sent out?